second-state/whitepapers/smart-contracts-search-engine/start-a-search-engine.md

 # Ignore stores ABI and contract address Sha3 values which are not contract instantiations.
 This improves performance greatly because an ABI hash mixed with a contract address hash will either be a contract instance or not and this will never change once set.
 [ignoreindex]
 ignore = ignore

+# The default number of threads is set to 500.
+However, this value can be raised if you also raise the ulimit when starting the harvest.py scripts i.e. adding ulimit -n 1000 will facilitate a setting here of max_threads = 1000
+[system]
+max_threads = 500
 ```

 ### SSL \(HTTPS\) using "lets encrypt"